sugrocks/website/README.md

 - Right-click and `Set Output Path` to the right `css/*.css` file for the selected `.scss`.
 - Edit your files with the app open in the background or press the compile button every time.

-You should get something like that:
+You should get something like this:
 ![](https://s.kdy.ch/koala_2016-12-12_22-01-16.png)